Blosc/python-blosc2/ANNOUNCE.rst

 * The function `pack_array` is equivalent to `pack`, which accepts any object with attributes `itemsize` and `size`.
 * On the other hand, the function `unpack` doesn't return a numpy array whereas the `unpack_array` builds that array.
 * The `blosc.NOSHUFFLE` is replaced by the `blosc2.NOFILTER`
+* A bytearray or NumPy object can be passed to the `blosc2.decompress` function to store the decompressed data.